isovalent/terraform-aws-talos/README.md

 - Install Talos Linux OS EC2 VMs
   - For now, it's only supported to deploy the VMs in public subnets with public IPs assigned
+- Support for single- and multi-node cluster architectures
 - Bootstrap Talos Kubernetes cluster with some infrastructure components:
   - [Talos' KubePrism](https://www.talos.dev/v1.5/kubernetes-guides/configuration/kubeprism/) to get an internal endpoint for the KAPI (used for [Cilium Kube-Proxy replacement](https://docs.cilium.io/en/stable/network/kubernetes/kubeproxy-free/))
   - [kubernetes-sigs/metrics-server](https://github.com/kubernetes-sigs/metrics-server/)